M66B/FairEmail/FAQ.md

 When needed you can save (raw) messages via the three-dots menu just above the message text and save attachments by tapping on the floppy icon.

-If you need to save on storage space, you can limit the number of days messages are being synchronized and kept for.
+If you need to save on storage space, you can limit the number of days messages are being synchronized and kept on your device and disable downloading and storing of message texts and attachments (which means only message headers will be stored).
 You can change these settings by long pressing a folder in the folder list and selecting *Edit properties*.

 <br />